Creativity : Inside the Process, Part 3

 The path to change is practice.

-Each phase offers something unique and shapes not only the artwork but also me.
-However, they aren’t truly meant to be separated; they operate as a whole, with one leading to the next.
-The more I practice navigating through my entire creative process, the more I notice the connection between art and life.
 This connection is one of the primary reasons I’m such an advocate for using a creative process as a microcosm of life—a testing ground for experimenting with new skills, practicing new approaches, exercising new perspectives, and embracing the experiences of being human—from loneliness to falling in love & everything in between.

 My artistic process, in 11 phases: